4 Types of Ransomware

 Double extortion ransomware is one of the most popular ransomware tactics used today – and one of the most dangerous.
 It works by exfiltrating data from a network as well as encrypting systems.
 Once this data is in the hands of criminals, this gives them more leverage when it comes to making ransom demands.

 This has rapidly become the most common form of ransomware threat.
-For instance, BlackFog’s 2022 State of Ransomware report revealed that last year, 89 percent of ransomware attacks exfiltrated data.
-This marked a nine percent increase over 2021, with half of attacks sending data to either China or Russia.
+For instance, BlackFog’s 2023 State of Ransomware report revealed that last year, 91 percent of ransomware attacks exfiltrated data.

 A common form of double extortion is for attackers to say they will publicly release data if a ransom is not paid by a certain date.
 This type of ransomware may also be referred to as ‘doxware’.
 Hackers may also threaten to inform regulators or stakeholders of the breach, which could have further harmful consequences for a business’ reputation and finances.
 The goal of this is to add time pressure and increase the risks of not paying.